nilmtk/nilm_metadata/docs/source/dataset_metadata.rst

 Each section of this doc starts by describing where the relevant metadata is stored in both file formats.

+.. _dataset-schema:

 Dataset
 -------

+This object describes aspects about the entire dataset.
+For example, the name of the dataset, the authors, the geographical location of the entire dataset etc.

 * Location in YAML: ``dataset.yaml``
 * Location in HDF5: ``store.root._v_attrs.metadata``